gabriel-inf/oscars-newtech/README.md

 A collection of shared classes used by the different modules.

 ### webui
 The web interface through which users can view their current and past reservations, and submit reservation requests.
-The WebUI is built useing the [Thymeleaf](http://www.thymeleaf.org/) template engine.
+The WebUI is built using the [Thymeleaf](http://www.thymeleaf.org/) template engine.